JamesWGrimshaw/AgarosePlateStamper/docs/usage.rst

 						   CylinderSegments=256 # Number of segments to use for the well geometry )

 There are many additional parameters that can be set allowing you to tune the print to your specific needs.
-For a full list of parameters please see the `multiwell_plate` class documentation.
+For a full list of parameters please see the :class:`multiwell_plate` class documentation.

 .. _Exporting your models:
 Exporting your models